-- Impacts on the competitiveness of the enterprise in the market, for example as a result of a reduced environmental footprint of the production process - Impacts on the pollution levels in the local environment - Impacts on workingthe working environment
+- Impacts on the competitiveness of the enterprise in the market, for example as a result of a reduced environmental footprint of the production process - Impacts on the pollution levels in the local environment - Impacts on the working environment

 The summary must also make clear the level of risks and uncertainty of the findings.
-If If, for example example, the project involves a novel application of a specific pecific technology or if there is a considerable uncertainty aroundabout investment costs and similar, such information should be provided in the summary.
+If, for example, the project involves a novel application of specific technology or if there is a considerable uncertainty about investment costs and similar, such information should be provided in the summary.

-Based on this information, the summary should provide a recommendation for selection of preferred solutions as well as nextthe next steps.
+Based on this information, the summary should provide a recommendation for the selection of preferred solutions as well as the next steps.
 Especially when developing complex projects, the pre-fs may still leave several issues open regarding the preferred solution.
 These should be clearly listed, and if relevant, a feasibility study could be recommended in order to resolve these issues.